Xelanybor/Xelanybor/README.md

 ### Hi there 👋

-I like making things, and sometimes they work.
+I like making things.
+Sometimes they work.

 <!--
 **Microsoft-Excel/microsoft-excel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.